Nominate an Amazing Nurse

 The DAISY Award is a nationwide program that rewards and celebrates the extraordinary clinical skill and compassionate care given by nurses every day.
 Manatee Memorial Hospital is proud to be a DAISY Award Hospital Partner, recognizing one of our nurses with this special honor every month or quarter.
 To find out more about the program, including the growing list of Hospital Partners, please go to www.DAISYfoundation.org.

 The DAISY Foundation was established in 1999 by the family of J. Patrick Barnes who died of complications of the autoimmune disease Idiopathic Thrombocytopenia Purpura (ITP) at the age of 33.
 (DAISY is an acronym for diseases attacking the immune system.)
 During Pat's eight-week hospitalization, his family was awestruck by the care and compassion his nurses provided not only to Pat but to everyone in his family.
 As a result, one of the goals they set in creating a foundation in Pat's memory was to recognize extraordinary nurses everywhere who make an enormous difference in the lives of so many people by the super-human work they do every day.

-Congratulations to our third quarter 2016 Daisy Award recipients!
+Congratulations to our first quarter 2017 Daisy Award recipients!

 Suzanne Davis, RN, Critical Care; Robert Martin, RN, Cardiac; Mike Fleming, RN, Critical Care; and Andrew Mrugacz, RN, Progressive Care.